bgotink/list-exports/README.md

   - `type` (`import` | `require` | `default` | null, default: `import` when the package is imported and `require` when the package is required) Module type condition to load.
 The `default` condition is added unless the value `null` is passed.
   - `extraCondition` (`string[]`, default: `[]`) Extra conditions to allow

-The returned `Export` objects have four properties:
+The returned `ImportExport` objects have four properties:

 - `name` is the export path as used to import the export.
   If the name is `'./deep/export'` and the package is named `pkg`, the export can be imported as `pkg/deep/export`.